r-ex/LegionPlus/README.md

-Legion+
+Legion-
 =======

-Asset extraction tool for Apex Legends and Titanfall 2
+discount Asset extraction tool for Apex Legends and Titanfall 2

 Originally created by DTZxPorter in 2019.
+Continued by cute discord kittens rawr

 ---
 ## Table of Contents